Abu al-Hasan al-Hashimi al-Qurashi: Biography

+Abu Bakr al-Baghdadi appointed him as a representative for some of Distant Wilayat and later on Hajji Abdullah assigned him Southern Syria, Palestine, and attacks on Jews.

+During his tenure, Islamic State's second leader Abdullah Qardash chose him to be his successor.

+In February, 2022 he was given allegiance as the "Caliph of Muslims", succeeding Abu Ibrahim Al-Hashimi.

+After becoming Caliph, he started moving between Iraq and Syria.
+He went to Anbar to establish camps with Abu Muslim Al-Isawi (Islamic State "governor" for Iraq) and then left for Syria to lead the battles of Badiyah and later on Dara'a.

 Alleged arrest

 On 26 May 2022, informed sources told Sky News Arabia that Abu al-Hasan had been arrested in Istanbul, and that security forces had reported the arrest to Erdoğan, who was expected to announce the news about the suspect.
 Turkish state-run Anadolu Agency later claimed that Turkish intelligence had been tracking his movements in Syria for a long period of time, and arrested him promptly after he illegally entered Turkey.
 In July, a UN Security Council report stated that there was no available clarification regarding the Turkish claim.
 On 16 September 2022, Islamic State spokesperson Abu Umar al-Muhajir seemingly denied claims that their caliph had been arrested, calling on Muslims globally to pledge allegiance to him.

 Death

+In 2022, he arrived from Iraq to Daraa province and started working under aliases of Abdur Rahman al-Iraqi and Sayf Baghdad.
+On 14 August 2022, "reconciled" rebels in Tafas were able to apprehend a Syrian member of the IS shura council whose confessions indicated prominent IS leaders, including Abu Abdul Rahman al-Iraqi (who turned out to be the "Caliph") are present in Jassem.
+It is said that the intelligence from this arrested shura member eventually led to demise of Abu Hassan.

 On 30 November 2022, the Islamic State announced that Abu al-Hasan had been killed while fighting.
-The spokesman of IS, Abu Omar, confirmed the news that same day.
+The spokesman of IS, Abu Umar, confirmed the news that same day.
 The United States Central Command confirmed that Abu al-Hassan killed himself by detonating a suicide vest during an operation carried out by former Free Syrian Army rebels which had aligned with government forces in Daraa Governorate in mid-October.
+In December, it was reported that the body of Abu Al-Hassan has been handed over to the US by reconciled rebels.